-High vs. low achievers in math.
-Applicants' performance in mathematics is the single most important admission criterion of selective undergraduate STEM programs.
-Using Grade 12 students' national percentile rank on the Baccalauréat math test to proxy for academic performance, we find that the interventions' positive impact on selective STEM enrollment is driven by female students in the top quartile (see Figure 3).
-For these students, the probability of enrolling in a selective STEM program after high school increases by 12.9 percentage points, which corresponds to a 53 percent increase from the baseline of 24.3 percent.
-While the interventions also appear to have induced some male students in the top quartile to enroll in selective STEM programs, the effect is much smaller (6.5 percentage points, or a 14 percent increase over the baseline of 45 percent) and is not statistically significant.
-Especially striking is the fact that among the top quartile of achievers in math, the gender gap in the probability of enrolling in a selective STEM program is the largest (20.7 percentage points) and the treatment reduces it by 6.4 percentage points, which corresponds to a 31 percent reduction from the baseline.
+High vs. low achievers in maths.
+Academic performance in mathematics is the single most important admission criterion of selective undergraduate STEM programs.
+Using Grade 12 students' national percentile rank on the Baccalauréat maths test to proxy for academic performance, we find that the interventions' positive impact on selective STEM enrolment is driven by female students above the median (see Panel A of Table 8).36 For these girls, the probability of enrolling in a selective STEM program after high school increases by 6.5 p.p. (significant at the 1% level), which corresponds to a 34% increase from the baseline of 19%, while the effect is close to zero for girls below the median and is not statistically significant for boys.

+34The difference between the treatment effects of the two types of role model is significant at the 5% level.